mobilikedev/Woodo-Framework-iOS/README.md

 Installation
 ----------------------------------

-- Framework installation

 - Drag and drop

   1. Drag "Woodo.framework" into "Frameworks" folder.
      If folder is not visible at the left side of XCode window, you could reveal navigation bar with (command + shift + j) keyboard shortcut and find it under your project.
 A dialog for file adding options will appear

       ![Alt text](/ReadmeAssets/DragAndDrop/dragframework.png "Drag & drop Woodo.framework")